Early Beginnings: Community Colleges Plant the Seed with Middle School Students

 Eighth Graders Preparing for College in Auburn

-Ruthie Schindler, the outreach manager for Pierce College District agreed.
+Ruthie Schindler, the outreach manager for Pierce College District, agreed.
 She told the Reporter, "This is an opportunity for the kids to be on a college campus to explore how the colleges are laid out, to talk to different college representatives about programs and to educate them about the two-year and the four-year process."

 This video encourages students in middle school to attend college.

 Many students in high school today don't finish school because they can't see beyond the immediate years of their high school struggles.
-However, students that do not perform well or even drop out during this time of life have a much lower chance of receiving any sort of higher education that can take them further down the career path.
+However, students who do not perform well or even drop out during this time of life have a much lower chance of receiving any higher education that can take them further down the career path.
 These community colleges and school districts have done more than identify the problem; they have worked out solutions to raise high school graduation and college enrollment rates.
 By appealing to students at an even younger age, they can instill in them a desire to succeed in their academic endeavors before they become frustrated and lose hope during their difficult high school years.
 In fact, if you are interested in programs for your middle school child, take advantage of summer programs and courses at community colleges specifically for adolescents!

 Questions?
 Contact us on Facebook. @communitycollegereview